Danthonia buchananii Hook.f., Notodanthonia buchananii (Hook.f.) Zotov, Danthonia semiannularis var. breviseta Hook.f.

 2012 | Not Threatened

 2004 | Not Threatened

 Endemic.
-North Island, mainly in the central and southern mountains, but also present on the southern side of the Kawhia Harbour, and adjacent Awaroa Valley.
-Coastal in the eastern Wairarapa.
-South Island, throughout the mountains.
+New Zealand: North Island (mainly in the central and southern mountains, but also present on the southern side of Kawhia Harbour and the adjacent Awaroa Valley; coastal in eastern Wairarapa), South Island (throughout the mountains).

 Manaaki Whenua Online Interactive Key

-The combination of short lemma lobes relative to the lemma, the very long palea which almost reaches the tip of the lemma lobes and is c. = the length of the upper lemma hairs, and the sparse rows of hairs (hairs on the callus can be thick, and the callus, lower and upper lemma hairs all overlap) distinguishes this species from all other species of Rytidosperma.
-In the field its robust dark coloured spikes are most similar to R. thomsonii, but in that species the awn is very short hardly protrudes past the glumes (+ other differences)
+The combination of short lemma lobes relative to the lemma, the very long palea which almost reaches the tip of the lemma lobes and is c. = the length of the upper lemma hairs, and the sparse rows of hairs (hairs on the callus can be thick, and the callus, lower and upper lemma hairs all overlap) distinguish this species from all other species of Rytidosperma.
+In the field its robust dark coloured spikes are most similar to R. thomsonii, but in that species the awn is very short hardly protrudes past the glumes (among other differences).

 rytidosperma: Wrinkled seed

 buchananii: Named after John Buchanan (13 October 1819-1898) who was a New Zealand botanist and scientific artist and fellow of the Linnean Society.